fullstorydev/emulators/storage/releasing/README.md

-# Releases of emulators
+# Releases of emulators/storage

-This document provides instructions for building a release of `emulators`.
+This document provides instructions for building a release of `emulators/storage`.

 The release process consists of a handful of tasks:
 1. Drop a release tag in git.